The best weight loss program is the one that works for you

 How we found the best diets

 There is always a lot of controversy when it comes to evaluating diets.
 Many people are firmly in one camp or another over the "right" way to eat.
 Studies are often contradictory in their findings, and many critics charge that government recommendations are influenced by the food industry.
-We present the controversies and cross-opinions, but we do not take sides.
-The best diet is the one you feel best on and can stick with.
+We present the controversies and cross-opinions, but we do not take sides; in our opinion the best diet is the one you feel best on and can stick with.

 Instead, we've evaluated expert and user reviews -- starting with clinical studies and working all the way down to dieter opinions posted on survey sites -- to identify the most nutritionally sound and sustainable weight loss programs.
 That includes diets, meal-delivery plans, diet books and free, online resources that will help you lose weight and keep it off over the long-term.